 Complaints about your treatment should be addressed at the screening point with airport staff.
 You may also ask to speak to a supervisor at the screening point if you wish.

-If you are unhappy with the response of the airport staff or the screening supervisor, you can put your complaint to the airport in writing.
-All airports that will have body scanners in use have contact information on their website.
+If you are unhappy with the response of the airport staff or the screening supervisor, you can put your complaint in writing.
+All airports that have body scanners in use have contact information on their website.
+In Australia, these airports are:

 - Brisbane Airport